All Collections

 Correct Contact Details

 When registering a domain, it is required to use correct and valid contact details.
-This is particularly important when registering ccTLDs (country-specific domains such as .CO.UK and so on).
+This is particularly important when registering ccTLDs (country-specific domains such as .co.uk, .in, and so on).

-This is because the information is checked by domain registries and needs to be up-to-date.
+Once a domain is registered, the domain registries will review the information, and it needs to be up-to-date.
 For this reason, in some cases, we may ask for verification documents, such as:

 • Registrant Photo ID (Govt. issued Passport/Driving License/ID card)